dishavirk/workload-identity-demo/README.md

 Terraform requires a **Google Service Account (GSA)** to authenticate and manage GCP resources.
 This repository uses a service account JSON key for authentication.

-My Project ID is `workload-identity-demo-2024`, please replace it with yours in the following commands.

 1. **Create the GSA** for Terraform: